-Airlines are developing working partnerships with major medical and scientific organizations, for example: jetBlue with Northwell Health, and United Airlines with Clorox and the renowned Cleveland Clinic.
+JetBlue Airlines are developing working partnerships with major medical and scientific organizations, for example: JetBlue with Northwell Health, and United Airlines with Clorox and the renowned Cleveland Clinic.
 Many airlines now require passengers to undergo pre-flight Covid testing.
 Big question: Could pre-flight Covid testing and vaccination-passport, health declaration systems become the mandatory standard practice at all airports, worldwide?
-Well, think about the security searches that were introduced after the Nine-Eleven terrorist attacks.
-At first, it felt uncomfortable to walk through metal detectors.
+Well, think about the security searches that were introduced after the terrorist attacks on 11 September 2001.
+At first, it felt uncomfortable to walk through metal detectors and to submit to body pat-downs and inspections of personal possessions.
 But now, everyone takes this process for granted.
 It's considered normal.
 After all, who (apart from terrorists) would want to board an aircraft if the other passengers had not gone through mandatory, anti-terrorism security checks?
 In earlier decades, it's worth remembering, international travellers had to carry with them yellow cardboard certificates showing evidence of individual vaccinations for then-dreaded diseases such as polio, yellow fever and small-pox.
 As with all official registration systems, there is always the worry that there might be opportunities for fraud.
 However, looking ahead to the prospect of future, Covid-free air travel, we might indeed see a new certification scenario, with, perhaps, digitized vaccination records.